 Recruitment of participants in the study

-A percentage will be calculated from the number of participants approached and number of participants who enrolled to report on recruitment.
+A percentage will be calculated from the number of participants approached and number of participants who enrolled.
 Sufficient recruitment is equal to or greater than 60%.

 Time frame: 1-month